mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 sidebar_position: 3
 ---

+# Create an integration

 Let's create a Slack integration from scratch!
 It will post a message in a specific channel in Nango's Slack workspace.

-# Configure a new integration
+## Configure a new integration

 The `nango-integrations` folders contains two configuration files in addition to the `package.json` file:
 - `integrations.yaml` which contains the configuration for individual integrations